Must-Read Books to Inspire and Empower Women Over 50

 The Pleasure Podcast

-The Pleasure Podcast is an open, honest space where hosts Naomi Sheldon and Dr. Anand Patel explore intimacy, sexual health, and pleasure without shame.
 It’s a beautiful reminder that feeling connected to your body and desires is not only normal, it’s something you’re worthy of at every stage of life.

 Sex with Emily

 Sex with Emily is an honest and empowering listen for women ready to reclaim intimacy on their terms.
-Dr. Emily Morse offers down-to-earth, relatable conversations around pleasure, relationships, and sexual wellness—reminding us that confidence and connection are always within reach, regardless of age or history.
+Dr. Emily Morse offers down-to-earth, relatable conversations around pleasure, relationships, and sexual wellness, reminding us that confidence and connection are always within reach, regardless of age or history.

 Your Next Chapter Awaits

 Whether exploring your sexuality, rebuilding your confidence, strengthening your relationships, or simply finding your way through a new season, these books and podcasts were handpicked with you in mind.
-They’ve offered comfort, clarity, and that little nudge forward when I needed it most.
-I hope they do the same for you.

 Don’t let the inspiration stop here if this list speaks to you.
 Subscribe to my newsletter for more soulful book recs, heart-centered podcast picks, and gentle guidance designed for women over 50 navigating healing, growth, and the next beautiful chapter.

-And I’d love to hear from you.
-What book or resource has helped you feel more seen, supported, or empowered?
 Drop it in the comments, and let’s continue building a community of women who uplift, share, and heal together.
 You’re not alone on this journey, and never have to be.

-Looking for even more inspiration?
 Don’t miss my list of 15 Motivating Books That Will Change Your Life, which is filled with powerful reads to help you reconnect with your purpose, rebuild confidence, and keep growing in every season of life.

 My mom’s over 50 and she’s been thinking she’s hit a ceiling.
 I’ll send this to her to remind her that she’s still got more chapters.